What Is an Internet Service Provider (ISP)? | ISP Definition

 How many networks or connections your Internet connection goes through depends on your ISP tier.

 How your ISP works will depend on the type of connection you have through your ISP.
 It can be based on analog lines, DSL, WiFi, cable, or several other types of connections.
-Note that the underlying infrastructure is different for each.
-It also depends on whether or not net neutrality restricts your ISP.
+Note that the underlying infrastructure differs for each.
+It also depends on whether or not network management policies or net neutrality rules affect your ISP's service model.

 Regardless of your ISP's connection method, the service travels through networks in seconds.
-This happens quickly enough that we don't even realize the connections that occur for us to communicate.
+This happens so quickly that we rarely realize the complex chain of routers, servers, and exchanges involved in delivering a single web page.

 As mentioned above, Internet service providers are ranked in tiers.
 These tiers refer to the levels of direct Internet access that ISPs have.
 They break down into three categories: Tier 1, Tier 2, and Tier 3.